CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

 Auto-schedules all rounds which have been specified in a `schedulingProfile` which has been saved to the tournamentRecord using `competitionEngine.setSchedulingProfile`.

 :::note
-TEAM `matchUps` will not be auto-scheduled.
+SINGLES and DOUBLES `matchUps` will be scheduled, but not TEAM `matchUps`.
 :::

 ```js